NomisNostab/Topo/README.md

 When you are finished you can either type Ctrl+c in the window or close the window.

+If you get an error when using the reporting app, run the app server by right clicking on the Topo.exe file and select Run as Administrator.

 ## Using the Reporting App
 To access the Reporting application, ctrl-click on http://localhost:5000 to open in your browser.
 You could also open a browser and put http://localhost:5000 into the address bar.